Release notes

 For visitors:

-1) Tests are being conducted for an increasing number of algorithms that provide insight into their impact.
-It is now possible to search using a selection filter for algorithm descriptions for which a specific impact test has been performed.
-The following tests are used as search criteria:
+1) Tests are being performed for an increasing number of algorithms to provide insight into their impact.
+It is now possible to search using a selective filter for algorithm descriptions for which a specific impact test has been performed.
+A distinction is made here between the following performed tests as search criteria:

 Only published algorithm descriptions according to publication standard 1.0.0 can be found using this selection filter.

-2) Visitors could already apply a selection filter to search only for algorithm descriptions of a specific organization.
-This involves first selecting an organization type (e.g., 'Province', 'Municipality', 'Ministry', etc.) and then selecting a specific organization.
-Only when the organization was selected was the search executed, and thus the results updated.
-From now on, the search will be executed when an organization type is selected, making it possible to also search for algorithm descriptions of all organizations that fall under a certain type.
+2) It was already possible for visitors to apply a selection filter to search only for algorithm descriptions of a specific organization.
+This involves first selecting an organization type (e.g., 'Province', 'Municipality', 'Ministry', etc.) and then a specific organization.
+The search query was only executed, and the results updated, once the organization was selected.
+From now on, the search query is executed upon selecting an organization type, making it possible to search for the algorithm descriptions of all organizations falling under a specific type.

 Solved: Download all algorithms

-You can download all algorithm descriptions via the 'Algorithms' menu option.
-An error occurred that caused the download to hang.
-This error has now been resolved.
+It is possible to download all algorithm descriptions via the 'Algorithms' menu option.
+An error occurred causing the download to freeze.
+That error has now been fixed.

 May 2024